 Discover here 5 Reasons to Use Personas in your Marketing!

 2 - Put yourself in the place of your customer

 The job of the customer journey map is to allow you to put yourself in your customer's shoes, but this needs to happen a little bit ahead of time as well so that you can understand what you are mapping in the first place.
 Every map needs a destination, and your destination is going to be whatever your customer's main goal(s) are.
 The best way to know what these goals are is to ask your customers through the form of surveys.
 Sending out a survey prior to starting your customer journey map will help you to get insight into what goals your customers have and give you guidance for your map.
 Below are some questions you should include in this pre-map survey:

 Keep in mind that although this step is great for helping you to understand your customer's goals, a customer journey map can still include your goals as a company as well.
-For example, while 75% of consumers say it’s very important to interact with a salesperson who is available when they need them, your company may not be able to afford having 24/7 live customer care.
 Finding ways to balance reaching your customers goals without sacrificing yours is one of the benefits of customer journey mapping.

 Once you have all the data you can get on this specific buyer persona (use your pre-map survey answers as well as any data you have collected on this customer in the past) it's time to take a stab at creating a map.

 Use all the data you have in your CRM, as well as customer service stats like these.
 Source.

 There is no set format to creating a customer journey map, but the most important things to include are all of the touchpoints with your company, and all of the channels that your customer uses to get in touch with you.
 An example of a beginner's customer journey map may look like this: